Marion Davies: Hearst and Cosmopolitan Pictures

-Hearst's jealousy also interfered with Davies' career, especially in her earlier films and her stage roles.
+Hearst's jealousy also interfered with Davies's career, especially in her earlier films and her stage roles.
 According to Davies, he often vetoed the casting of attractive leading men and typically would not permit her to be embraced on the screen or in stage plays.
 In her memoirs, Davies claimed to have repeatedly assailed Hearst's jealous stewardship in vain: "Everyone has to do a little embrace in pictures, just for the audience's sake," she told him.
 However, Hearst would not relent.
 Consequently, many of her earlier pictures were regarded as sexless and featured "no kissing at all" (Note: Hearst's ban on Davies kissing her leading men in films purportedly ended with Marianne in 1929.) even when a kiss was needed for a happy ending.
-Hearst insisted on personally rewriting Davies' film scripts, and his constant meddling often exasperated film directors such as Lloyd Bacon.
+Hearst insisted on personally rewriting Davies's film scripts, and his constant meddling often exasperated film directors such as Lloyd Bacon.

-Hearst further hindered Davies' career by insisting she star only in costume dramas in which she often played "a doll-sweetheart out of the 1890s, in the manner of D. W. Griffith heroines".
+Hearst further hindered Davies's career by insisting she star only in costume dramas in which she often played "a doll-sweetheart out of the 1890s, in the manner of D. W. Griffith heroines".
 Davies herself was more inclined to develop her comic talents alongside her friends Charlie Chaplin and Mary Pickford at United Artists, but Hearst pointedly discouraged this.
 He preferred seeing her in expensive historical pictures, but she also appeared in contemporary comedies like Tillie the Toiler, The Fair Co-Ed (both 1927), and especially three directed by King Vidor, Not So Dumb (1930), The Patsy and the backstage-in-Hollywood saga Show People (both 1928).
 The Patsy contains her imitations, which she usually did for friends, of silent stars Lillian Gish, Mae Murray and Pola Negri.
 Vidor saw Davies as a comedic actress instead of the dramatic actress that Hearst wanted her to be.
 He noticed she was the life of parties and incorporated that into his films.